ovh/docs/pages/public_cloud/public_cloud_databases/databases_15_maintenances/guide.en-gb.md

 ## How are those operations carried away?

 - At some point, the system finds out that a maintenance operation becomes necessary.
-For example, maybe a new version of some package participating in the service installation becomes available.
+For example, a new version of some package participating in the service installation may become available.
 - It then exposes a new maintenance operation for your service, with a description showing what needs to be done, a status (`SCHEDULED`, `APPLYING`, `APPLIED`) and a scheduled date.
 That date is computed using the "maintenance time" property of your service.
-- The operation gets triggered when the scheduled date gets reached.
+- The operation is triggered when the scheduled date is reached.

-## What's the expected impact on the service?
+## What is the expected impact on the service?

-Oftentimes the underlying VM needs to get rebuild, or the service needs to restart.
+The underlying VM often needs to get rebuild, or the service needs to restart.

 For single node services, that means there is a short period of time when your service becomes unavailable.

-For multi-node services, per-engine resiliency mecanisms ensure the service remains available when a node gets operated on.
-If the application handles such cases gracefully (for example, reconnects and retries properly on failure) then the impact should be minimal or even inexistent.
+For multi-node services, per-engine resiliency mecahnisms ensure the service remains available when a node gets operated on.
+If the application handles such cases gracefully (for example, reconnects and retries properly on failure) then the impact should be minimal or even non-existent.

-## How can I monitor what's planned?
+## How can I monitor the planned maintenances?

-You can get a list of maintenances for a services through the dedicated API endpoints for each engine:
+You can get a list of maintenances for a service through the dedicated API endpoint for each engine:

 > [!api]
 >
 > @api {v1} /cloud GET /1.0/cloud/project/{serviceName}/database/postgresql/{productId}/maintenance
 >

+> [!primary]
+> If you are not familiar with using the OVHcloud API, please refer to our guide on [Getting started with the OVHcloud API](/pages/manage_and_operate/api/first-steps).

 ## How can I control the scheduling?

-You can change the maintenance time for your service to have maintenance operations scheduled at a time that works better for you.
-For example, maybe your application is less busy at night in your locale, so you can target that time.
-Be aware that this only affect future maintenance operation scheduling, it won't reschedule already existing operations.
+You can change the maintenance time for your service so to have maintenance operations scheduled at a time that suits you better.
+For example, if your application is less busy at night, you can target that timeframe.
+Be aware that this only affects future maintenance operation scheduling, it won't reschedule already existing operations.

 You can also decide to preemptively apply some operations, using this API endpoint: